 Pinterest will reach about $700 million in annual ad revenue this year and is valued at $12.3 billion.
 What’s that telling you?
-Businesses are having tons of success with Pinterest.
+Businesses are having tons of success with Pinterest which is why the need for business coaching is increasing.
 You’re thinking “I wish I was having a ton of success”!
 Maybe you didn’t get the right training and coaching and now you are still going around and around in circles trying to figure how to drive more traffic and sales to your site.

 Often times I get someone saying “I noticed that company XYZ is doing this and doing that so I thought I should do the same”.
 Well that is not quite how you want to approach Pinterest.
 Why would you copy what others are doing when there is no evidence that what they are doing is the correct way or actually making them money?